colour-science/colour-science.org/output/contributing/index.rst

     we have already too much of them.
 -   Avoid **/** to wrap lines, prefer using the parenthesis **()**.
 -   The code formatting is performed using
-    `Yapf <https://github.com/google/yapf>`__.
+    `black <https://pypi.org/project/black/>`__.
 You can invoke it recursively on a directory as follows:

 .. code:: shell

-    $ poetry run yapf -ri colour/my_feature
+    $ poetry run black colour

 or alternatively:

 .. code:: shell

     $ source $(poetry env info -p)/bin/activate
-    $ yapf -ri colour/my_feature
+    $ black colour

 -   Inline comments must have two spaces.
 -   Ensure that you have blank line at the end of the files.